It seems you are offline. Please check your connection and try again.

 Can I receive a code for Tinder or a dating app?

-Sometimes on a free line, but dating and social media platforms like Tinder screen hard, so a private line is the safer route for those sign-ups.
+Sometimes on a free number, but dating and social media platforms like Tinder screen hard, so a private number is the safer route for those sign-ups.

 Can I use it from the USA or UK?